papontem/16_2Connect_4_OO_Public/README.md

 ## ToDo:

     - Make it so that you can have more than two players
-    - The look-and-feel is very sparse: add animations, better graphics for the board or pieces, and other CSS ideas.
-You could even use bootstrap for things like modals for the start-new-game form.
+    - Style it Up: add animations, better graphics for the board or pieces, and other CSS ideas.
+Could even use bootstrap for things like modals for the start-new-game form.
     - Make a very simple computer player: it could pick a random column and place a piece there. a ComputerPlayer class?